tomaltarek/C-Rudimentary-/Utility/ReadMe.md

-These programs will describe some logic of frequently used codes.
+These programs will describe algorithms of frequently used issues